-Noam Zion is a Research Fellow of the Kogod Research Center at the Shalom Hartman Institute since 1978.
+Noam Zion is a Senior Fellow Emeritus of the Kogod Research Center at the Shalom Hartman Institute since 1978.
 He studied philosophy and holds degrees from Columbia University and the Hebrew University in Jerusalem.
 He studied bible and rabbinics at the Jewish Theological Seminary of America and the Hartman Beit Midrash.

 In the past, he led the Tichon program for North American Jewish educators and he teaches in Hartman Institute rabbinic programs: the Be’eri program for Israeli high school teachers and Hillel courses for the Hartman Institute’s iEngage program.